MA (Hons) Accountancy and Finance

 - Delivery type

 Edinburgh is the UK’s second biggest financial centre outside of London, and Heriot-Watt University enjoys a well-established reputation in the world of accountancy and financial services.
-As a reflection of this reputation, we were ranked as the second best university in Scotland for undergraduate accounting and finance degrees in the Guardian University League Tables 2019.

 MA (Hons) Accountancy and Finance at the Edinburgh Business School is designed and taught by practising professionals and respected academics.
 It offers you the chance to develop the skills and knowledge needed for a successful career in accountancy and financial services.

-The industry focus of this degree, and its breadth of accreditations, make it possible for you to gain the maximum number of exemptions from professional accountancy exams, offering the strongest possible foundation from which to launch your career.
+The industry focus of this degree, and its breadth of accreditations, makes it possible for you to gain the maximum number of exemptions from professional accountancy exams, offering the strongest possible foundation from which to launch your career.

 You can enhance your employability in the area of finance through use of our state-of-the-art Bloomberg Trading Room.
 This professional-standard facility provides access to live financial data from global markets and organisations.
-Integrating use of Bloomberg Terminals into our teaching develops professionally relevant skills in data analysis, financial reporting, financial risk management and financial modelling.
+Integrating the use of Bloomberg Terminals into our teaching develops professionally relevant skills in data analysis, financial reporting, financial risk management and financial modelling.

 The majority of our MA (Hons) Accountancy and Finance graduates go on to become chartered accountants in either professional practice, industry, or the public sector, but many go on to successful careers in banking and finance.
-A survey by Unistats 2019 found that 91% of recent graduates were in work or further study six months after graduating.

 Throughout this four-year degree, you will develop key accountancy expertise in a number of areas, including:

-- recording and summarising transactions
+- Recording and summarising transactions

-- preparing and analysing financial statements
+- Preparing and analysing financial statements

-- analysing business operations
+- Analysing business operations

-- conducting financial analysis
+- Conducting financial analysis

-- producing and reporting projections.
+- Introducing and reporting projections.

 On the financial side, you will gain theoretical knowledge and practical skills in the areas of:

-- asset pricing
+- Asset pricing

-- portfolio construction
+- Portfolio construction

-- corporate finance
+- Corporate finance

-- financial risk management
+- Financial risk management

-- capital markets.
+- Capital markets.

-Heriot-Watt University is accredited as a Bloomberg Experiential Learning Partner, recongising us as a leader in experiential learning in the area of finance.
+Heriot-Watt University is accredited as a Bloomberg Experiential Learning Partner, recognising us as a leader in experiential learning in the area of finance.